Tokyo vs. Regional Cities: Condo Price Comparison 2020–2025

 Monetary Policy & Mortgage Rates

 The Bank of Japan's ultra-loose policy anchored domestic floating-rate mortgages near zero through 2023, fuelling nationwide demand.
-The interest rate normalisation initiated in 2024 has triggered an immediate divergence: while capital-rich buyers in Tokyo and Osaka absorbed the shift, secondary markets — Nagoya, Sapporo, and Sendai — cooled or declined in 2025, signalling higher price sensitivity to credit tightening among locally-leveraged domestic buyers.
+The interest rate normalisation initiated in 2024 has triggered an immediate divergence: while capital-rich buyers in Tokyo and Osaka absorbed the shift, Nagoya edged down and Sapporo flattened in 2025, signalling higher price sensitivity to credit tightening among locally-leveraged domestic buyers.

 Construction Cost Spiral